MicrosoftDocs/win32/desktop-src/WmiSdk/logfileeventconsumer.md

 Access type: Read-only
 </dt> </dl>

-Maximum size of a log file—in bytes.
+Maximum size of a log file in bytes.
 If the primary file exceeds its maximum size, the contents are moved to a different file and the primary file is emptied.
 A value of 0 (zero) means there is no size limit.
 The default value is 65,535 bytes.
 The size of the file is checked before a write operation.
 Therefore, you can have a file that is slightly larger than the specified size limit.
 The next write operation catches it and starts a new file.

 The following list identifies the naming structure for the backup file:

--   If the original filename is 8.3, the extension is replaced by a string in the format of "001", "002", and so on—with the smallest number larger than all the previously used and chosen numbers.
+-   If the original filename is 8.3, the extension is replaced by a string in the format of "001", "002", and so on with the smallest number larger than all the previously used and chosen numbers.
 If "999" is used, then the number chosen is the smallest unused number.
 -   If the original filename is not 8.3, a string in the format of "001", "002", and so on is appended to the file name.

 For more information about using **uint64** values in scripts, see [Scripting in WMI](https://msdn.microsoft.com/library/aa389763).